waikato-datamining/adams-website/pages/download/docker.rst

        -v `pwd`:/workspace \
        -it waikatodatamining/adams-ml-app:latest

-Once the container is up and running, we can grab a flow and its relevant data for execution.
+Once the container is up and running, we can grab a flow and its relevant data for execution by running the following commands:
-In the same directory from which you started the container, execute the following commands:

 .. code::

-   mkdir data
+   mkdir /workspace/data
-   wget -O data/anneal.arff https://github.com/waikato-datamining/adams-base/raw/master/adams-weka/src/main/flows/data/anneal.arff
+   wget -O /workspace/data/anneal.arff https://github.com/waikato-datamining/adams-base/raw/master/adams-weka/src/main/flows/data/anneal.arff
-   wget -O adams-weka-build_classifier.flow https://github.com/waikato-datamining/adams-base/raw/master/adams-weka/src/main/flows/adams-weka-build_classifier.flow
+   wget -O /workspace/adams-weka-build_classifier.flow https://github.com/waikato-datamining/adams-base/raw/master/adams-weka/src/main/flows/adams-weka-build_classifier.flow

 And now we can execute the flow as follows: